rmm5t/jquery-flexselect/README.markdown

 * Don't keep mismatched value during pickSelected, unless allowMismatch is set.
-* Fix selectedIndex when mouse happens to sit over dropdown during incremental find. (perhaps unbind mouseover during filtering until a mousemove)
+* Fix selectedIndex when mouse happens to sit over dropdown during incremental find (perhaps unbind mouseover during filtering until a mousemove).
 * Build a better "marketing" page for the plugin including usage and examples.
 * Describe better what is going on, including the behavior of what is submitted from the form.
-* Add templating support for matched list output
+* Add templating support for matched list output.
-* Add highlighting of matches characters in the results
+* Add highlighting of matches characters in the results.
+* Make a rake task to package up only the relevant files for distribution.

 ## Author